forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti-client-XXXX-vm> forseti explainer list_members
 ```

-Filter the results and list members with a prefix match
+You can also filter the results and list members with a prefix match:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer list_members --prefix test